If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 An LLC, in its Operating Agreement, can decide to distribute profits in proportions other than investment percentages.

-In addition, one of the advantages of LLC over an S Corp is that an LLC doesn’t have restrictions on the type and number of partners the way an S Corporation does.
-In fact, your members can even be foreign nationals or other companies, with no limit on the maximum number of members.
+Also, one of the advantages of LLC over an S Corp is that an LLC doesn’t have restrictions on the type and number of partners the way an S Corporation does.
+Your members can even be foreign nationals or other companies, with no limit on the maximum number of members.

 In a normal partnership, any member who wants to limit his or her liability can no longer be involved in the day-to-day management of the business.